“Not anything’s going to keep me from destroying you!”

 But it doesn’t matter — the only important thing is that Jeb is late, and Carolyn is gone.
 Jeb waking up and seeing that it’s 2:00 actually makes him think the situation is less urgent; he’d be more worried if he knew the actual time.
 So why are we watching all this nonsensical clockplay?

 It’s 3:00, and Henry Anthony Wilcox is an hour early; it’s 1989, and Daniel Horn is entering the world of Dark Shadows; it’s two weeks ago, and it was you who appeared when I tried to kill Maggie Evans.
 And this blog post is late, like ridiculously late, a week late almost.
 They’re always late these days.
-The site is called Weak Shoddy Adversary, it’s supposed to be an every day experience, but it seems like I have less and less time to spend in the Spook Fortress.
+The site is called Dark Shadows Every Day, it’s supposed to be an every day experience, but it seems like I have less and less time to spend in the spook fortress.

 And it’s Vicki, it’s obviously Vicki, I keep telling you, it’s always Vicki.
 She keeps trying to link her past with her future, no matter what it does to me and Jeb and Phyllis Wick and the shooting schedule.